When it comes to sourcing stock from suppliers, whether it be a wholesaler or drop shipper, research and due diligence is essential.

 Find Out if They’re a Registered Company

-Once you’ve stumbled across a supplier you like the look of, the first step is to check if they’re a real company.
-What better way to do this than by checking if they’re actually registered?
-Most governments have publicly accessible directories of registered companies in their country, searching to see if the company you plan on using is registered will only take a few seconds of your time.
-In countries like the UK, you can also go that one step further to confirm if they’re VAT registered.
+Checking if the supplier is a registered company is one of the quickest ways to confirm their legitimacy.
+Most governments have publicly accessible directories containing details of all registered companies within their country.
+Search to see if the company you plan on using is registered.
+In countries like the UK, you can also go that one step further by checking if the company is VAT registered.

 Verify Their Business Information